VMT-max/Alaghrouch/README.md

 I'm a Software Engineer with over 3 years of experience in programming web-based, software, and other technologies.
 Since early 2020 I started to code, it has become a passion of mine.
 I love to explore new technologies, constantly learn, and help contribute to open-source projects.
 Also like to share my knowledge, passion, and somewhat meticulous about programming and tech in general.
 Having a strong foundation in building web apps especially using JS and Java.

-Skills: JavaSwing/JavaFX / java for mobile/ JS / HTML / CSS
+Skills: JavaSwing / JavaFX / java for mobile/ JS / HTML / CSS